 NATIONAL FIBROMYALGIA AWARENESS DAY

-The first National Fibromyalgia Awareness Day was observed in 1992 in honor of the birthday of Florence Nightingale after historical documentation was reviewed and suggested she suffered from symptoms similar to fibromyalgia and chronic fatigue.
-For more information on National Fibromyalgia Awareness Day visit www.fmcpaware.org.
+The first National Fibromyalgia Awareness Day was observed in 1992 in honor of the birthday of Florence Nightingale.
+Historical documentation suggests Nightingale may have suffered from symptoms similar to fibromyalgia and chronic fatigue.